 As a matter of fact, we do not and cannot own any material thing.
 "The earth is the Lord's, and the fullness thereof."
-Whatever we appropriate and accumulate is at the best a loan.
+Whatever we appropriate and accumulate is at best a loan.
 God is not always consulted regarding His willingness to lend either, and the debt may be called in at any moment.

 Thus the man whose only aim is accumulation is a fool.
 Many whose whole heart and soul are set upon the acquisition of wealth realize this subconsciously, and they therefore try to further deceive themselves with the idea that the possession of wealth is not their ultimate aim, but only a means to an end.
 This imagined object is always altruistic in a certain measure because it makes them feel good and righteous.
 It is pleasant for a boy to dream of wealth wherewith to bring comfort to his aged parents; it flatters his vanity to think of himself as their benefactor, and he enjoys in anticipation their expressions of praise and gratitude.
-He may withdraw his present support and justify his neglect on the plea that he wants to be unhampered while "making his pile."
-Then he will make up for it.
+He may withdraw his present support, and justify his neglect on the plea that he wants to be unhampered while "making his pile."
+Then he will "make up for it."

-But he that is not faithful or helpful when he has little does not become generous when he has amassed much, any more than the leopard changes its spots; therefore, at the door of death, if not before, God demands all that such a one borrowed, and interest too in sorrow and suffering when the pictures in purgatory make him feel his hardness of heart.
+But he that is not "faithful," or helpful, when he has little does not become generous when he has amassed much, any more than the leopard changes its spots, and therefore, at the door of death, if not before, God demands ALL that such a one borrowed, and interest too in sorrow and suffering when the pictures in purgatory make him feel his hardness of heart.

-It is literally true that "he that gives to the poor lends to the Lord, "that he lays up "treasure in heaven," for in the post-mortem existence the benevolence which prompted his kind acts and the gratitude of those' who were helped by him react upon him and give him added soul power.
+It is literally true that "he that gives to the poor lends to the Lord," that he lays up "treasure in heaven," for in the postmortem existence the benevolence which prompted his kind acts and the gratitude of those who were helped by him react upon him, and give him added soul power.

-It is bad business to be stingy, but indiscriminate generosity brings success here and hereafter.
+It is bad business to be stingy, but discriminate generosity brings success here and hereafter.

 Nor should we defer the cultivation of this virtue until we have acquired an abundance.
 Christ eulogized "the widow" because her gift, though small, probably involved a great sacrifice and denial of some necessity.
 Therefore it was truly greater than the gifts of those who lived in affluence, and did not feel poorer in the world's goods by reason of their offering.

-We have no quarrel with the man who wants to acquire wealth that he may help more, but we reiterate that while wealth opens up an avenue of expression of character, it will not change a man's nature.
-The man who is stingy when poor actually becomes more grasping when wealthy; the man who is generous while in poor circumstances becomes more munificent when fortune favors.
-The Infinite always is silent; It is only the finite speaks.
-Our words are the idle wave-caps On the deep that never breaks.
+We have no quarrel with the man who wants to acquire wealth that he may help more, but we reiterate, that while wealth opens up an avenue of expression of character, it will not change a man's nature.
+The man who is stingy when poor, actually becomes more grasping when wealthy.
+The man who is generous while in poor circumstances becomes more munificent when fortune favors.
+In every instance it is true that "what is bred in the bone comes out in the flesh," and it is just as important to cultivate the virtue of generosity as any other, even from the selfish point of view.
+As Ella Wheeler Wilcox says: